zhuolinzhang/Hbb/Database/README.md

 `DataInfo` is the information about the data which I analyzed.

 `UL2018` means the ultra-legacy data/MC sample 2018.
-All MC samples use `RunIISummer19UL18` campaign.
+All MC samples use Ultra-legacy campaign.

 `ReReco2018` means the ReReco data/MC sample 2018.
 For Era D in 2018 data, it is PromptReco.